-In any industry there are wonderful professionals that stand by their work, and there are disgraceful opportunists that give roofing companies a bad name.
-When it comes to one of the largest investments in your life, your home, being aware can save you thousands of dollars and years of frustration and regret.
+In any industry there are wonderful professionals who stand by their work and disgraceful opportunists.
+When it comes to one of the largest investments in your life -- your home -- being aware can save you thousands of dollars and years of frustration and regret.

 Here are a few tips to help you spot the difference and make you an educated consumer.

 - They do not offer any Labor Warranties

 Did you know that most shingles have a manufacturer's warranty, but if the labor is not warrantied, you are left hanging when something goes wrong?
 That company has no obligation to come back and repair the damage!

 - Often their quote is SIGNIFICANTLY lower than any others

 This is often a smoke screen.
 There are certain costs involved in roofing that qualified companies have to pay.
 Unfortunately, if it's too good to be true, it often is and that can be a COSTLY mistake The job price should be accounting for:

 -Professional workers salary